harsh-sangwan2003/admin-dashboard/README.md

 ## Usage

-An admin dashboard using React.js: modular, real-time data updates, customizable interface for administrators to monitor, manage, and analyze system aspects efficiently.
+Created an admin dashboard using React.js: modular, with real-time data updates and a customizable interface, enabling administrators to efficiently monitor, manage, and analyze system aspects with a 469ms LCP score.

 Click on